eriktuck/ei-dev/docs/portfolio/project-portfolio.md

-# Giant Garter Snake HQT
+## Central Valley Multi-Species HQT

 The Central Valley Habitat Exchange developed a [multi-species habitat quanitification tool](http://cvhe.org/tools) (HQT) to understand not only the quantity (e.g. acres) but also the quality of habitat across the Central Valley of California.
 This tool was focused on species that co-exist with agricultural landscapes.
-The HQT scoring is broken down in the diagram below.
+The HQT scoring for giant garter-snake is broken down in the diagram below.

 ![ggs-hqt](ggs-hqt/assets/sankeydiagram.png)